Frequently asked questions

 Do you support multi-terminal contractors?

-Yes, on the Scale plan and above.
-We roll up route P&L across terminals, keep settlement-level ingestion separate per terminal, and produce both terminal-level and consolidated Owner Briefs.
+Yes, on Operations and Fleet plans.
+We roll up route and CSA margin across terminals, keep settlement-level ingestion separate per terminal, and produce both terminal-level and consolidated Owner Briefs.

 Can my office staff use it?